Saint Erik: Background

-As later kings from the House of Eric were consistently buried at Varnhem Abbey near Skara in Västergötland, Eric's family is considered to have Geatish roots like other medieval ruling houses in Sweden.
-Osteological investigations of Eric's remains suggest that he may have lived the last 10–15 years of his life in Västergötland rather than in Uppland where he died.
+As later kings from the House of Erik were consistently buried at Varnhem Abbey near Skara in Västergötland, Erik's family is considered to have Geatish roots like other medieval ruling houses in Sweden.
+Osteological investigations of Erik's remains suggest that he may have lived the last 10–15 years of his life in Västergötland rather than in Uppland where he died.
 On the other hand, the only manor he is known to have possessed is situated in Västmanland in Svealand.
 Eriksberg in central Västergötland has been suggested as the original family manor.

-Eric had a brother whose name began with a "J"; this brother has been identified with a Joar Jedvardsson.
+Erik had a brother whose name began with a "J"; this brother has been identified with a Joar Jedvardsson.
 This in turn fits with King Sverre's Saga, which refers to "Eirik the Saint, son of Jatvard".
-Late medieval Swedish tradition likewise knows the king by the name Eric Jedvardsson.
+Late medieval Swedish tradition likewise knows the king by the name Erik Jedvardsson.
 The name of the father, Jedvard (Edward), is not Scandinavian and may point to English missionary influence.
-According to 14th-century tradition, Eric's mother was Cecilia, a daughter of King Blot-Sweyn.
+According to 14th-century tradition, Erik's mother was Cecilia, a daughter of King Blot-Sweyn.
 This information is disputed, however.

 Legend

-The only full account of Eric's life is a hagiographic legend dating from the late 13th century.
+No contemporary sources with information about Erik have been found, and the first written mention of him is in a letter during the reign of his son Knut Eriksson.
+The letter refers to Erik as "King of the Swedes"; the only full account of Erik's life is a hagiographical legend dating from the late 13th century.
 The historicity of the legend has been much-discussed by Swedish historians.
-It tells that Eric was of royal blood and was unanimously chosen king of Sweden when there was a vacancy of the kingship.
-It also states that Eric reigned for ten years, which would put the beginning of his reign in c.
+It tells that Erik was of royal blood and was unanimously chosen king of Sweden when there was a vacancy of the kingship.
+It also states that Erik reigned for ten years, which would put the beginning of his reign in c.
 1150.
 If this is correct he would have been a rival king to Sverker I, who had ascended the throne in c.
 1132 and was murdered in 1156.
-At any rate it is assumed that Eric was recognized in most provinces after 1156.
+At any rate it is assumed that Erik was recognized in most provinces after 1156.
 While his paternity is obscure, there is good evidence that he strengthened his claims to the throne by marriage to the Danish princess Christina Björnsdotter, a granddaughter of King Inge the Elder.
-His realm did not include Östergötland, where Sverker's son Charles VII of Sweden ruled in the late 1150s.
+His realm did not include Östergötland, where Sverker's son Karl Sverkersson ruled in the late 1150s.

-According to the legend, Eric did much to consolidate Christianity in his realm.
+According to the legend, Erik did much to consolidate Christianity in his realm.
 However, the only reliable source mentioning his reign is a Cistercian chronicle from c.
 1200.
-Quite contrary to the impression of pro-clerical policy of the Eric Legend, it says that King Eric and Queen Christina harassed the monks of Varnhem Abbey in Västergötland.
+Quite contrary to the impression of pro-clerical policy of the Erik Legend, it says that King Erik and Queen Christina harassed the monks of Varnhem Abbey in Västergötland.
 Some monks left for Denmark where Vitskøl Abbey was founded in 1158.
-After this, however, Eric and Christina changed their stance and allowed Varnhem to be reorganized under Abbot Gerhard of Alvastra Abbey.
+After this, however, Erik and Christina changed their stance and allowed Varnhem to be reorganized under Abbot Gerhard of Alvastra Abbey.
 An early 13th-century source adds that he made donations to Nydala Abbey in Småland.